mongodb/mongo-php-library/CONTRIBUTING.md

 merge the ensuing release commits up to master with `--strategy=ours`, which will ignore changes from the merged commits.

-A version constant may be added at a later date (see:
-[PHPLIB-131](https://jira.mongodb.org/browse/PHPLIB-131)).
-For now, there is nothing to update.

 ### Tag release

 The maintenance branch's HEAD will be the target for our release tag: